German Language Skills

 Austrian Integration Fund (→ ÖIF) in German.

-Recognition & exceptions
+Recognition and exceptions

 Anyone who has completed a study programme at a recognised higher education institution, can present proof of general university entrance qualification or has completed a vocational secondary school does not need an A1 German certificate.